 Discussion

-We used a landscape genetics framework to identify the ecological factors influencing the S. damnosum and O. volvulus population structure and infer potential spatial patterns of the vector and the parasite geneflow and thus, the onchocerciasis transmission.
+We used a landscape genetics framework to identify the ecological factors influencing S. damnosum and O. volvulus population structure and to infer potential spatial patterns of the vector and the parasite geneflow and thus, the onchocerciasis transmission.
 A suite of environmental, climate and socio-demographic variables was considered.
 We compared the output of landscape genetics, the resistance surface maps, with the baseline microfilarial prevalence map, which could be informative for the control and elimination of onchocerciasis in transition ecological region of Ghana.
 We sequenced the parasite and vector samples from the onchocerciasis endemic communities and vector breeding sites, respectively from the transition ecological region of Ghana.
 We did the population genetic analysis for the parasite and the vector samples and compared the population genetics estimates in a spatial context.
 Population genetic estimates have been discussed by Crawford et al., (2019) and Gyan, (2020), which suggest that both the parasite and the vector population were genetically homogeneous.
-We used the same sequence data for the parasite samples, whereas the data for the vectors were re-sequenced and re-analysed.
-Further, we did not observe any isolation by distance (IBD) for both the parasite and the vector populations at the scale of the transition region of Ghana, even though IBD was reported at the country level when comparing the parasite population from Ghana, Mali and Cote de' Ivoire in Crawford et al., (2019).
+Further, we did not observe any isolation-by-distance (IBD) for both the parasite and the vector populations at the scale of the transition region of Ghana,.
 This suggests that the geneflow of the parasite and the vector populations were not restricted by geographic distance in the transition ecological region of Ghana.

-Historically, the transition ecological region of Ghana has been considered three river basins viz.
-Black Volta/Tombe, Pru, and Daka river basins were thought to be independent transmission zones.
-However, the analysis of the genetic data suggests that the transmission zone in the transition ecological region of Ghana spans across multiple river basins.
-This might be a case of one big transmission zone where both parasites and the vectors are relatively freely moving from one place to the other and have been alluded to be a Greater Volta river basin, which includes Lake Volta and its' several tributaries (Sam Armoo, pers. comm.).
+Historically, the ecological “transition zone” of Ghana has been composed of three river basins—viz.
+Black Volta/Tombe, Pru, and Daka—that were considered to be independent transmission zones.
+However, the analysis of the genetic data suggests that there is a single transmission zone in the transition ecological region of Ghana that spans multiple river basins.
+Both parasites and the vectors may relatively freely moving from one place to the other throughout a single Greater Volta river basin, which includes Lake Volta and its' several tributaries (Sam Armoo, pers. comm.).
 This would not be surprising given the ability of vectors to fly in the range of hundreds of km, particularly when assisted by seasonal winds (Baker et al., 1990; Garms et al., 1979; WHO, 2020).
 However, it is essential to note that despite being geographically near, some locations had high genetic separation, i.e., low genetic connectivity between locations and vice-versa.